alexonbstudio/wp-api/README.md

 ### Technologie Developement

 + PHP with (Apache/Nginx/CaddyServer)
-+ only Json files require folder with api/
++ only Json files require folder with & after folder to api/ [read the notice]

 ### Download, Edit & Upload on your server